All Products

 A flow contains multiple states.
 These states can be simple atomic states, such as Task, Succeed, Fail, Wait, and Pass, or complex control states, such as Choice, Parallel, and Map.
 You can combine and nest states to build complex business logic.
 For example, a branch of a Parallel state can be a Choice state.

 States in CloudFlow are similar to functions in programming languages.
 State combinations are similar to function invocations.
 Data is passed between states based on the Input and Output variables.
 Each state uses a Context variable to store data.
-States can be combined and nested.
+You can combine and nest states.
 If a state contains another state, the outer state is the scope of the inner state.

-• Wait: pauses the flow execution for a period of time.
+• Wait states are used to pause flow execution for a period of time.

-• Parallel: executes multiple branches in parallel.
-The branches share the input.
+• Parallel states are used to execute multiple branches in parallel.
+The branches share inputs.

 Flow attributes